-Manufacturing a pharmaceutical product is associated with a certain risk to the patient - and it is the manufacturer’s priority to design a product and process with minimal risk in terms of safety, efficacy and quality.
+Manufacturing a pharmaceutical product is associated with a certain risk to the patient, and it is the manufacturer’s priority to design a product and process with minimal risk in terms of safety, efficacy and quality.

-The philosophy of a science and risk-based QbD approach starts by focusing on the patient.
+The philosophy of science and risk-based QbD starts by focusing on the patient.
 What is the medical need, and what will the patient expect from the product in terms of its safety, efficacy and quality?
 The quality target product profile (QTPP) outlines these expectations and defines the product profile.

 When we have the sufficient level of process understanding through well-designed experiments, we can establish controls to deliver products of consistent quality with low risk related to safety, efficacy and quality.

 A science and risk-based approach identifies material CQAs and CPPs of the manufacturing process using Design of Experiments (DoE) during development.
 The major workload takes place in clinical phases 2 and 3.
 Smart DoE takes advantage of analytical approaches including real (or near real) time in-line or at-line techniques and other relevant process data to gain maximum information from the development experiments.

 Identifying CPPs is an iterative process that results in a set of production controls.
 This ensures the right conditions at the right quality level.
 Process analytical technologies (PAT) is a common element of these controls.

 One way in which chemical development utilizes PAT is during the synthesis of an active pharmaceutical ingredient (API).
 PAT analyzers can monitor chemical reactions both in real-time and later on, and the same or a similar technique can be used to control the process.